jimandreas/GamepadTest/README.md

 It MUST be in the "Input Device" mode to work as a GamePad.
 So I toggle it by reconnecting.
 Sometimes I have to make the Bluetooth system forget the device and do another Pair operation before things get back to "toggle" mode.
 Basically pretty bad for reliability.

+### Other notes

+The BuildConfig structure is required and is turned on in the build.gradle.kts gradle file, as follows

+    android {
+    // ...

+        buildFeatures {
+            buildConfig = true
+        }
+    }

+A nice thank you to this SO author: https://stackoverflow.com/a/79801435/3853712

 ### Compatibility